Enerpac Tool Group: History

 In 2015, Hayes Industries, Ltd was acquired for nearly 31 million US dollars.
 Hayes Industries, Ltd. and Precision Sure-Lock are combined to form Precision-Hayes International.

 In 2016, Randy Baker becomes President and CEO of Actuant Corporation That same year, Larzep SA and FourQuest MENAC were acquired.

 In 2017, Actuant acquired Mirage Machines and sold Viking SeaTech.

 The company acquired Equalizer International for $5.8 million in May 2018.

 The company changed its name from Actuant to Enerpac Tool Group in 2019.
 Following the name change in October of that year, the company began trading under a new stock ticker symbol, EPAC.
+In 2019, Enerpac also sold its engineered components and systems segment to One Rock Capital, who renamed the division CentroMotion.